SNOW EMERGENCIES

 Residents in Franconia are also reminded that sidewalks must be cleared within 30 hours after snowfall ends, with a recommended cleared path of at least 30 inches.
 Snow and ice may not be pushed into streets or gutters, as doing so hampers plowing operations and creates hazardous conditions.
 Township officials further cautioned drivers to fully clear snow and ice from their vehicles before traveling, noting that falling ice can endanger other motorists.

-Officials in both townships encouraged residents to monitor municipal websites and social media pages for updates as conditions evolve throughout the storm.
+Officials in both townships and Souderton encouraged residents to monitor municipal websites and social media pages for updates as conditions evolve throughout the storm.

 author